cayubweeums-repos/Simple-NIDS/README.md

 ## Prerequisites
 - `python 3.8`
-- run `pip3 install requirements.txt`
+- run `pip3 install -r requirements.txt`

 ## Assumptions
 This code-base makes a few assumptions currently.
 It has not been abstracted or implemented in a generic enough sense to